codesyntax/volto-txantiloiak/README.md

 - In the `XXXX-frontend` package the Merge Request can't be accepted until the `yarn build` is succesful and this guarantees that the release will be done correctly.

-- If we want to debug the results of `yarn build` the build is saved as an artifact so that we can download it.
+- If we want to debug the results of `yarn build` the build is saved as an artifact so that it can be downloaded.

 # Euskara